JustenRickert/justenrickert-old-user-page/_posts/2017-05-17-information-freedom.md

 turned information activist.
-There is also Aaron Schwartz, once a research fellow at Harvard University, once a contributor to online content standardization, once a propagator of information to the masses, once a great man, programmer, activist, icon, _etc_.
+There is also Aaron Schwartz, once a research fellow at Harvard University, once a contributor to online content standardization, once a propagator of information to the masses, once a great man, programmer, activist, icon, etc.

 On January 6, 2011, [Aaron Schwartz](http://www.aaronsw.com/) was arrested by
 MIT police on breaking-and-entering charges and wire fraud, because he